Adaptive Sparsity Level during Training for Efficient Time Series Forecasting with Transformers: Background

 \looseness=-1 Sparse neural networks (SNNs) use sparse connectivity among layers to reduce the computational complexity of DNNs while maintaining a close performance to the dense counterpart in terms of prediction accuracy.
 SNNs can be achieved using dense-to-sparse or sparse-to-sparse approaches \cite{mocanu2021sparse}.

-\looseness=-1 \textbf{Dense-to-sparse} methods prune a dense network; based on the pruning phase, they are categorized into three classes: \textit{post-training} \cite{han2015learning, frankle2018lottery}, \textit{Before-training} \cite{lee2018snip}, and \textit{during-training} \cite{zhu2017prune, louizos2018learning, liu2021sparse} pruning.
+\looseness=-1 \paragraph{Dense-to-sparse} methods prune a dense network; based on the pruning phase, they are categorized into three classes: \textit{post-training} \cite{han2015learning,frankle2018lottery}, \textit{Before-training} \cite{lee2018snip}, and \textit{during-training} \cite{zhu2017prune,louizos2018learning,liu2021sparse} pruning.
 Post-training pruning suffers from high computational costs during training and before-training approaches usually fall behind the performance of the dense counter-part network.
 In contrast, during-training approaches, maintain close or even better performance to the dense network while being efficient through the training process.
 A standard during-training pruning is Gradual Magnitude Pruning (GMP) \cite{zhu2017prune} which gradually drops unimportant weights based on the magnitude during the training process.
 GraNet \cite{liu2021sparse} is another during-training algorithm that gradually shrinks (decreasing density) a network to reach a pre-determined sparsity level.
 It prunes the weights (as performed in GMP) while allowing for connection regeneration (as seen in Dynamic Sparse Training (DST) which will be explained in the following).
 As the number of grown weights is less than the pruned ones, the network is shrunk and the density is decreased.
-For more details regarding GraNet, please refer to Appendix \ref{app:sparsity_effect_granet}.
+For details regarding GraNet, refer to Appendix \ref{app:sparsity_effect_granet}.

-\looseness=-1 \textbf{Sparse-to-sparse} methods start with a random sparse network from scratch and the number of parameters is usually fixed during training and can be determined based on the available computational budget.
-The sparse topology can remain fixed (static) \cite{mocanu2016topological} or dynamically optimized during training (a.k.a Dynamic Sparse Training (DST)) \cite{mocanu2018scalable, evci2020rigging, liu2021we, jayakumar2020top, atashgahi2022brain, yuan2021mest, sokar2021dynamic}.
+\looseness=-1 \paragraph{Sparse-to-sparse} methods start with a random sparse network from scratch and the number of parameters is usually fixed during training and can be determined based on the available computational budget.
+The sparse topology can remain fixed (static) \cite{mocanu2016topological} or dynamically optimized during training (a.k.a Dynamic Sparse Training (DST)) \cite{mocanu2018scalable,evci2020rigging,jayakumar2020top,liu2021we,yuan2021mest,liu2021topological}.
 At each topology update iteration, a fraction of unimportant weights are dropped (usually based on magnitude), and the same number of weights are grown.
-The growth criteria can be random, as in the Sparse Evolutionary Training (SET) algorithm \cite{mocanu2018scalable}, or based on the gradient, as in the Rigged Lottery (RigL) algorithm \cite{evci2020rigging}.
+The growth criteria can be random, as in Sparse Evolutionary Training (SET) \cite{mocanu2018scalable}, or gradient, as in Rigged Lottery (RigL) \cite{evci2020rigging}.